 The underlying properties include over 2,900 producing properties with established production histories in Texas, Oklahoma and New Mexico.
-The average reserve-to-production index for the underlying properties as of December 31, 2021 is approximately eleven years.
-This index is calculated using total proved reserves and estimated 2022 production for the underlying properties.
-The projected 2022 production is from proved developed producing reserves as of December 31, 2021.
-Based on estimated future net cash flows at 12-month average oil and gas prices, based on the first-day-of-the-month price for each month in the period, the future net cash flows from proved reserves of the underlying properties are approximately 55% oil and 45% natural gas.
+The average reserve-to-production index for the underlying properties as of December 31, 2022 is approximately 12 years.
+This index is calculated using total proved reserves and estimated 2023 production for the underlying properties.
+The projected 2023 production is from proved developed producing reserves as of December 31, 2022.
+Based on estimated future net cash flows at 12-month average oil and gas prices, based on the first-day-of-the-month price for each month in the period, the future net cash flows from proved reserves of the underlying properties are approximately 62 percent natural gas and 38 percent oil.
 The underlying properties also include certain nonproducing properties in Texas, Oklahoma and New Mexico that are primarily mineral interests.